Peter Redmond

+Biography

 Redmond, who settled in Portugal, was descended from a County Wexford family of the same name.
 By 1715 he had made a considerable fortune in trade between England and Portugal and had been made a Knight of the Military Order of Christ by John V of Portugal.
 A close associate of the diplomat Patrick Lawless, Redmond offered his services to the exiled James Francis Edward Stuart, intending to use his fortune to help fund the Jacobite rising of 1715 which ended in failure before Redmond could travel to Scotland.
 He was knighted by the Old Pretender and created a baronet on 20 December 1717.
 In early 1718 was appointed "Consul General for Portugal for King James III and VIII", the leading Jacobite representative in Portugal.
 On 15 December 1721 Redmond was further created Baron Redmond in the Jacobite peerage.

 He had a son, John, born in 1709 and at least five daughters.
 Redmond was dead by March 1732, but the date of death is uncertain.